apache/spark/docs/sql-ref-ansi-compliance.md

   - `make_date`: This function should fail with an exception if the result date is invalid.
   - `make_timestamp`: This function should fail with an exception if the result timestamp is invalid.
   - `make_interval`:  This function should fail with an exception if the result interval is invalid.
+  - `next_day`: This function throws `IllegalArgumentException` if input is not a valid day of week.

 ### SQL Operators